Swiss Re: London office

 Its London office is located in the 30 St Mary Axe tower, which opened on 25 May 2004.
-The landmark London skyscraper, designed by architect Norman Foster and popularly known as "the gherkin", was sold in February 2007 for over £600 million to IVG Immobilien AG of Germany and the Evans Randall property investment firm.
+The landmark London skyscraper, designed by architect Norman Foster and popularly known as "the Gherkin", was sold in February 2007 for over £600 million to IVG Immobilien AG of Germany and the Evans Randall property investment firm.

 New York offices

-Swiss Re has two offices in New York, its Manhattan office is located in 1301 Avenue of the Americas.
+Swiss Re has two offices in New York; its Manhattan office is located at 1301 Avenue of the Americas.
 The larger of the two offices is located in Armonk and overlooks the Kensico reservoir.

 Canadian offices

 Swiss Re has two Canadian offices, in Toronto and Vancouver; Swiss Reinsurance Company Canada was named one of Greater Toronto's Top Employers by Mediacorp Canada, Inc., in October 2008, as announced by the Toronto Star.